Starbury

-Starbury, Inc. is an American brand of sneakers and clothing endorsed by former NBA player and current CBA coach Stephon Marbury, and was marketed by Steve & Barry's.
-The line was launched in September 2006 as a pair of $14.98 basketball shoes to compete with higher priced products endorsed by celebrity athletes.
-Marbury claims that the products are of the same level of quality as more expensive brands.
-Despite the success of the Starbury brand, Steve and Barry's filed for bankruptcy protection in 2009, and the brand fell dormant.
+"Starbury" is the affectionate nickname for former NBA star Stephon Marbury.
+Known for his exceptional skills as a point guard, Marbury played for various NBA teams and earned two All-Star selections.
+Beyond the court, he made a lasting impact by championing affordable athletic footwear through his "Starbury" brand, aiming to make quality shoes accessible.
+Marbury's influence extended to China, where he played in the Chinese Basketball Association, winning championships and even receiving a statue in his honor.
+He also established the "Starbury Foundation" for charitable activities, emphasizing education and helping underprivileged children.
+Marbury's legacy encompasses basketball excellence, philanthropy, and promoting affordable sports access.

 Background

 Marbury remembers growing up in Brooklyn, New York City, and not being able to afford the latest shoes.
 Having been inspired by a professor at Georgia Tech, Marbury has for a long time wanted to offer high-quality, inexpensive shoes to future generations of kids and basketball players, so that they would not have his same dilemma.
 He took this idea to Steve & Barry's, popular for on-campus university and college focused retailing.
 Using earnings from the Knicks, they agreed to manufacture the shoes in China, and to market them, with a third party involved to prevent sweatshop conditions.